Home | About Us |

 Date: 1994

-CUB 27485 Umpire Decision- Claimant became very ill while on duty, and soiled his clothing.
+CUB 27485 - Claimant became very ill while on duty, and soiled his clothing.
 He went home to change his clothing without reporting this to his employer.
 To have met someone in his state would have caused him embarrassment.
 To have to explain this situation and to be dismissed for it was found to be excessive punishment.
 The appeal was allowed.

 Appellant: Nirmalan Appadurai